sjbonline/hello-world/readme.txt

 Hello World!
 This is my first file in the Git-it workshopper.
 Pretty cool what all it teaches you.
 Really nice.
+I understand that once I finish this workshopper my git and github profiles will have a bunch of green boxes.
+I'm not sure what that means but it certainly sounds positive.